harishkolanu235/Devops_Tutorials/Kubernetes/Kubernetes_questions.md

         **roll-out:** Automatically rolls out updates to Pods without downtime.

-        **roll-out:** we can rolling back to a previous version if something goes wrong.
+        **roll-back:** we can rolling back to a previous version if something goes wrong.
     ~~~
     apiVersion: apps/v1
     kind: Deployment